idahoCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 IdahoCourtRecords.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on IdahoCourtRecords.us are subject to the Terms of Service and Privacy Notice.

-Child support in Idaho is an ongoing payment that a parent is obligated to make for the financial upkeep of their minor child.
-The state court establishes a child support order in a proceeding involving divorce or child support action.
+Child support in Idaho is an ongoing payment that a parent is required to make for their minor child's financial upkeep.
+The state court generally establishes a child support order in a proceeding involving divorce or child support action.
 On the court’s order, either or both parents will pay a particular amount for child support.

-The Child Support Services of the Idaho Department of Health and Welfare oversees child support matters within the state’s jurisdiction and provides enforcement services and non-enforcement services.
+The Idaho Department of Health and Welfare's Child Support Services oversees child support matters within the state’s jurisdiction and provides enforcement and non-enforcement services.

 • The name of the person involved in the record, unless said person is a juvenile